Gaza Strip famine: February–April 2024

 On 13 March 2024, Israeli spokesperson Daniel Hagari said they were "trying to flood the area" with aid and that they were "learning and improving and doing different changes."
 In late March, António Guterres stated that it was time to "truly flood Gaza with lifesaving aid" and that the starvation was a "moral outrage" Israeli Ministry of Strategic Affairs Ron Dermer said that reports of an imminent famine were "a complete lie and fabrication" and "a libel against Israel."
 In April, Yoav Gallant announced that Israel would create a new crossing on its border and that "we plan to flood Gaza with aid".
 Philippe Lazzarini stated on 30 April that "there is more food available on the market", but "no cash circulating" in northern Gaza, making the food inaccessible.
 He further acknowledged the increase in supplies entering Gaza in April, but cautioned that it was "still far from enough to reverse the negative trend".

 In early April 2024, the Red Cross said that 2.2 million people in Gaza were considered to be experiencing food insecurity at the emergency level.

 On 30 April 2024, when rendering its verdict in the Nicaragua v.
 Germany genocide case, the International Court of Justice said that it remained concerned about the situation in Gaza, "In particular, in view of the prolonged and widespread deprivation of food and other basic necessities to which they have been subjected".
 In its March 2024 interim ruling, the ICJ stated, "The court observes that Palestinians in Gaza are no longer facing only a risk of famine ... but that famine is setting in."

+Following the Israeli military’s drone attack on three clearly marked World Central Kitchen (WCK) trucks in April 2024, Israel’s chief military prosecutor announced in August 2026 that no criminal proceedings would be initiated regarding the incident.
+The trucks were carrying food aid for the people of Gaza.
+According to a report by The Guardian and interviews with senior Israeli officers, endangering civilians and aid workers is not a consideration when Israeli forces undertake civil control missions in Gaza.